VoiletDragon/H77N-WIFI-Clover-Hotpatch-Patches/README.md

 iGPU is now controlled via SSDT-IGPU thats been added to SSDT-Hack.
 No need to use Clovers Graphics Injection.

 Added correct Capri Frame Buffer Patch to KextToPatch in Config.
 Only Applies to users that use IGPU.
 Pair SSDT-Hack with post_install_HD4000.plist.
 Only added patched for HDMI Port not DVI Port.
-Users will need to contact me via TonyMacx86 regarding correct Patch.
+Users will need to contact me.

 Added support for Dedicated Graphics.
 Have not tested Patches with Dedicated Graphics.
 For users with Dedicated Graphics Pair SSDT-GFX0 with post_install_nvidia_graphics.plist or post_install_nvidia_graphics_nvidiaweb.plist.
-Users with Dedicated Graphics will need to contact me if any problems. via TonyMacx86.
+Users with Dedicated Graphics will need to contact me if any problems.

 EC Controller has been added to SSDT-Hack & SSDT-GFX0 needed to fix USB Power in macOS 10.12+.